Solo Practice

 Have you ever watched a pro basketball player miss 10 shots in a row and then, without hesitation, take the 11th?
 When the ball is in his hands, he isn’t worried about those misses.
 You need to adopt that mindset.

 My first few marketing events were total flops.
 Barely anyone showed up and none of the attendees turned into clients.
 Was it disappointing?
 Of course.
 But I couldn’t stop.
-If I did, my practice would die.
+If I did, my practice as a sole practitioner would die.

 Every failure is a lesson in what doesn’t work.
 With the right mindset, you’ll keep pushing forward.
 Eventually, all those lessons will guide you to what works.